lodado/coursera_machine_Learning/Week1/Week1.md

 ## Linear Algebra Review

-I skip this part ( i studied Linear Algebra when i was a Sophomore)
+I skip this part (I studied Linear Algebra when i was a Sophomore)